PIR-20068 - Why Policy Changes

 Why do some policies change while others stay the same?

 Ultimately, most politics is about what governments do, or don't do.
 While many scholars of politics work in specific fields (e.g. legislatures, transport policy), those working in the field of public policy try to explain the whole: how does the system fit together to produce change or continuity in the way the government acts?
-That questions raises further issues: how do agendas work?, how do people in a policy area work together or compete with one another?, how does policy reflect people's political interests?
-This module introduces you to the work and methods of these scholars.
-There are three assessments for the module: two short written pieces which ask you to consider two particular areas of public policy scholarship (each of 1200 words and each worth 25% of your final module mark) and a policy analysis essay examining a policy area of your choice (2000 words, worth 50% of your final module mark).
-If you're after some indicative reading, try John Kingdon's Agendas, Alternatives and Public Policies or Michael Hill's The Public Policy Process.
+That question raises further issues: how do agendas work?, how do people in a policy area work together or compete with one another?, who has access to the process?, how does policy reflect people's political interests?
+There are some of the big questions in politics and this module introduces you to the work of scholars who think about them.

 If you've ever wondered about questions of policy, such as why the trains don't run on time, or why you're paying fees to study at university, this module might help you understand.